not-fl3/macroquad-website/content/articles/logs.md

 # Cross-platform logs with miniquad

 Miniquad is cross-platform layer between rust code and target platforms rendering API.
 Console API necessary for logs are some kind of output API and its on miniquads responsibility to abstract it away.
-On the other hand, using log-rs with different frontends are the most common way to do logging in rust cosystem.
+On the other hand, using log-rs with different frontends are the most common way to do logging in rust ecosystem.

 So there are two different ways to send log messages into console with miniquad:

 ## With log-rs

-Use debug!, warn!, trace!, info! macroses from log-rs just like with any other library.
+Use debug!, warn!, trace!, info! macros from log-rs just like with any other library.
 The only issue - special logging frontend for wasm will be needed.
 Fortunately, there is one: sapp-console-log.

 dependencies to Cargo.toml: